B1 · IntermediateEnglish

 Examples:

-• “If you had told me earlier, I could have helped.”
+• “If I had left earlier, I could have arrived on time (it was possible).”

 5. Easy Way to Remember